dalmamad/dotfiles-old/README.md

 # Install

-`install.sh` file is written for arch base distros. but you can take a look at it and download necessary packages for your distro
+`install.sh` file is written for arch base distros. but you can take a look at it and download necessary packages for your distro.

 1. clone repository: